Rockslide

 A rockslide is a type of landslide caused by rock failure in which part of the bedding plane of failure passes through compacted rock and material collapses en masse and not in individual blocks.
-Note that a rockslide is similar to an avalanche because they are both slides of debris that can bury a piece of land.
 While a landslide occurs when loose dirt or sediment falls down a slope, a rockslide occurs only when solid rocks are transported down slope.
 The rocks tumble downhill, loosening other rocks on their way and smashing everything in their path.
-Fast-flowing rock slides or debris slides behave similarly to snow avalanches, and are often referred to as rock avalanches or debris avalanches.
+Fast-flowing rock slides behave similarly to snow avalanches, and are therefore sometimes referred to as rock avalanches.

 Definition

 The term landslide refers to a variety of mass wasting events (geologic slope failures) that include slumps, slides, falls, and flows.
 The two major types of slides are rotational slides and translational slides.
 Rockslides are a type of translational event since the rock mass moves along a roughly planar surface with little rotation or backward tilting.
 Rock slides are the most dangerous form of mass-wasting because they incorporate a sudden, incredibly fast-paced release of bedrock along a uniform plane of weakness.
 These uniform weaknesses are key to identifying rock slides because unlike slumps, flows, or falls, the failed material moves in a fairly uniform direction over a layer of solid, pre-existing rock.
 Rock may break down while falling during rockslides.

 The sudden, rapid release of material found in rock slides combined with the sheer size and weight of the material that is falling is what gives these events the potential to have devastating effects on human life and infrastructure.
 Rock slides are very common in the over steepened canyons and drainages of Idaho, particularly in those areas like the Salmon River Canyon where more than 5,000 feet of elevation may exist between the ridge tops and the canyon bottoms.